-Join us on April 13th for our annual Maundy Thursday service.
+You are invited to attend our annual Maundy Thursday service on April 18th.
 This service is quite a bit different from a typical Sunday morning service so we want to let you know in advance what it is all about.

 When is it?